Anneef/AnTools/README.md

   - all traces in a graph `Xeqt4TList("Cmd1 §T§")`
   - each integer in an interval `Xeqt4Series(firstNumber,lastNumber,interval,"Cmd1 ~; cmd2 ~;)`

- ### *ii) Wrapper function to execute a list of commands in each datafolder inside the current data folder.*
+ ### *ii) Wrapper function to execute a list of commands in each data folder inside the current data folder.*

   Inside the
-     commands, wildcards, such as, §SUB§ §SUBFULL§, \# stand for the partial or full path to the datafolder, the index of the datafolder in the directory etc.
+     commands, wildcards, such as, §SUB§ §SUBFULL§, \# stand for the partial or full path to the data folder, the index of the data folder in the directory etc.

      `XeqtInSubs("Cmd1, Cmd2")`